 Regent’s International School Bangkok

-The Secondary school curriculum comprises the English National Curriculum, IGCSE, followed by the International Baccalaureate (IB) Diploma course.
 Regent’s International School offers a holistic education that places every child at the heart of the curriculum.
-Our mission, to ensure students develop into well rounded leaders for the future, is achieved through a broad, balanced range of academic subjects, delivered by experienced international teachers.
-This curriculum is supported by a strong pastoral team as well as a variety of enrichment and extra-curricular activities.
+Our mission is to ensure that students develop into well rounded leaders for the future.
+In order to realise this vision, we provide all students a broad, balanced range of academic subjects that is delivered by experienced international teachers.
+We also ensure that all students develop their literacy in English.
+This curriculum is supported by a strong pastoral team as well as a variety of enrichment and extracurricular activities.
+Our curriculum is based on Key Stages that build on the Primary School curriculum and ensure progression from year to year.
+The various areas of this website outline each of Key Stage and our Handbooks provide more detailed information on our curriculum.

 Key Stage 3 (Year 7 to 9)